Project3TeamRepo/Project3Repo/README.md

 The Ultimate organizer will help you organize your familiy's To Do Lists, Chores, Errands, Shopping Lists, plus more.

-## This is Google calendar on steroids.
+## This is Google Calendar on steroids.

 ![image](https://github.com/shayshae5482/Responsive-Portfolio/blob/master/assets/images/project3famiyfunctions.PNG)